ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-checkbox">Checkbox</h4>

-`ionChange` is no longer emitted when the `checked` property of `ion-checkbox` is modified externally. `ionChange` is only emitted from user committed changes, such as clicking or tapping the checkbox.
+- `ionChange` is no longer emitted when the `checked` property of `ion-checkbox` is modified externally. `ionChange` is only emitted from user committed changes, such as clicking or tapping the checkbox.

+- The `--background` and `--background-checked` CSS variables have been renamed to `--checkbox-background` and `--checkbox-background-checked` respectively.

 <h4 id="version-7x-datetime">Datetime</h4>